The Present and Future:

 One of the 7 years completing March to the Arch

-Below are a few photos from past years of March to the Arch, to cast a vision we have for the March to the Capitol:
+Below are a few photos from past years of March to the Arch, to cast the vision for March to the Capitol:

 Below is from the 2016 March to the Arch!

-It was always awesome to know we were near the Arch!
+It was always awesome to know they were near the Arch!